3. Elaborate the YAML for the CIF, using ready-made files#

 dump: true

 3.7.
-Platform (platform
+Platform (platform)#

-the relevant modules.
+such as module load for the relevant modules.

 platform: